git-walker/hello-git/README.md

 hi,git!
 >
->talk is cheap,show me the code.
+>Talk is cheap,show me the code.
+>                       ——linus
 >
 I want to be a coder!

 **I will**